Why should he get all the credit for this poverty tour that he is going to launch on Monday in New Orleans?

 I am doing great.

-It's great to be back on and uh You sound great.
+It's great to be back on.

-You sound like you're full of Vim and vigor, as they said in the 60s.
+You sound like you're full of vim and vigor, as they said in the 60s.

-Yeah, Vim and vigor.
+Yeah, vim and vigor.

 Well, look, man, I'm motivated.

-This this is really important.
+This is really important.

-I I never balk from a good fight.
+And you know me, Rush, I never balk from a good fight.

 No, you never have.